RiyadAhsan4516/hapijs-typescript-boilerplate/Readme.md

 ### Description :

 This is a simple boilerplate for a rest api designed with hapi and typescript.
-This particular api example has 3 entities:
+This particular api example has 4 entities:
 1. User
 2. Role
 3. User Profile
+4. Notification

 It's a simple role based authentication system project which is commonly required in almost every software.
+It also includes push notification using SSE

 N.B: The project is still ongoing.
 The following features are yet to be integrated :
  * Casbin RBAC/ABAC